The Surfing Dynamic Warm Up from Power Up Surfing on Vimeo.

 In all honesty, there are so many great methods and approaches to train these pull muscles.

-Probably the most popular training method is freestyle swimming.
+swimming.
 It is a damn great place to start!

 BUT take this into consideration: besides using the pull muscles, swimming ALSO uses trunk rotation as well as lower limb propulsion.
 Therefore the pull muscles do not get the full brunt of the training.